aneshas/farecalc/README.md

 could be a lot better here, but as I said, due to performance requirements I did not want to do any more work or allocations than neccessary)
 - an output sink which consumes fare estimations and writes them to output.

-I also included some unit tests and a single integration test.
+I also included some unit tests and a single integration test (golden file).
 (I was not exhaustive here)